 You will just need to put milk in a pot and bring it almost to a boil, and then add the squeezed lemon to it, letting it rest for 10 minutes.
 Your lactose free ricotta cheese will be basically ready.
 After sitting in the fridge for a couple of hours, you will be able to use it as you wish.
 Do you need any ideas?
 Move to the next paragraph!

 How to eat lactose free ricotta cheese

-As the actual time of preparing ricotta is 10 minutes (excluding the time it needs to sit in the refrigerator), it’s perfect for a variety of dishes, both sweet and savory.
-Ricotta is quite versatile and you can use in several ways.
+As the actual time of preparing lactose free ricotta is 10 minutes (excluding the time it needs to sit in the refrigerator), it’s perfect for a variety of dishes, both sweet and savory.
+Ricotta is quite versatile and you can use it in several ways.

 Homemade ricotta brings back many memories of my childhood because, in my family, it’s common to have ricotta as a dessert with some sugar on top.
 When I was a child, it was one of my favorite desserts.
 Fast and very tasty!
 I don’t mind eating it even now!
 Alternatively, you can make a sweet ricotta pie (maybe with chocolate chips inside or with an additional layer of marmalade – a great combination).

 Still, keeping an eye on the sweet side, ricotta can be easily used in cheesecakes or in crumbled cakes with Nutella.
 Ricotta and Nutella together are a winning team.